David Wade Correctional Center

 - Contract Psychiatrist

-A secure prison ward is operated by DWCC at E.A.
-Conway Hospital in Monroe, LA.
-This is a joint effort between the Department of Corrections and the LSU Health Science Center.
-DWCC provides security staff while LSU Health Science Center provides medical staff.
-Parish jail offenders from Northeast Louisiana may be admitted to the ward provided space is available.
+A secure prison ward is operated by DWCC at UHS in Monroe, LA.
+This is a joint effort between the Department of Corrections and UHS.
+DWCC provides security staff while UHS provides medical staff.
+Parish jail offenders from North Louisiana may be admitted to the ward provided space is available.
 State DOC offenders are given priority for bed space.

 Reentry: DWCC’s Reentry initiatives provide assessment, identification and linkage for offenders with services specific to their reentry needs.
-Offenders begin preparing for release from the point of entry into the institution and through the development of Reentry Accountability Plans (ReAP) guiding reentry planning and offender programming.
-Treatment staff, with assistance from outside agencies, conducts educational workshops with offenders preparing for reintegration into society.
-The offender receives 100 hours of instruction which include communication skills, victim awareness, character counts, health and wellness, substance abuse, budgeting and money management, job seeking skills, and information concerning conditions of Parole prior to release.
+Offenders begin preparing for release from the point of entry into the institution and through the development of Reentry Accountability Plans (ReAP).
+The offender also receives 100 hours of pre-release instruction which includes effective communication, victim awareness, anger management, problem-solving, values and goal setting, health and wellness, substance abuse treatment, budgeting and money management, family dynamics, employment skills, and information concerning conditions of Parole prior to release.

-Faith-based Programming: Faith based programming is an essential component in the overall mission of DWCC.
+Faith-based Programming: Faith-based programming is an essential component in the overall mission of DWCC.
 Well trained religious volunteers offer a significant resource and are essential to the success in meeting the goal of providing a meaningful opportunity for change.
 Religious programming is coordinated by a full-time Chaplain.
 The DWCC Chaplaincy provides daily faith-based programming for the offender population.
 The services range from traditional worship to contemporary praise and worship services.
 Several programs incorporate study groups of various religious beliefs.
-Services for all major Christian denominations, Al-Islamic and Native American Indian beliefs are facilitated through the Chaplaincy.

-Records: The Records Office is responsible for all aspects involving the maintenance of records management programs involving offender time computation and re-computation on DPS&C commitments in accordance with state and federal laws and departmental regulations.
-The Records Office also maintains a Pre-Classification District inclusive of seven parishes: East Carroll, Franklin, Union, Madison, Richland, Tensas and West Carroll.
+Records: The Records Office is responsible for all aspects involving the maintenance of records including offender time computation and re-computation on DPS&C commitments in accordance with state and federal laws as well as departmental regulations.
+The Records Office also maintains a Pre-Classification District inclusive of twenty-two parishes.

-Classification: The Classification Department ensures that various aspects of inmate incarceration related to public safety, rehabilitation, discipline, and welfare are met for offenders from the time of preliminary classification through the reception and diagnostic process and subsequent assigned to a permanent housing or until discharge.
+Classification: The Classification Department ensures that various aspects of incarceration related to public safety, rehabilitation, discipline, and welfare are met for offenders from the time of preliminary classification through until discharge.
 Classification operates within the Unit Management system and works closely with Security as well as other departments such as Mental Health, Medical and Education.
 The Classification program promotes the development of life, job and educational skills within the offender population and encourages participation in various self-help groups and organizations.
-Classification staff are responsible for the initial screening of custody status, work release, status reductions and geographical transfers.

 Human Resources: The Human Resources Department manages all aspects of employment including recruitment, hiring, promotion, position control, payroll, and related benefits.
 Staff achievement and recognition is a vital component in meeting the institution’s mission and goals.